Use when facing 2+ independent tasks that can be worked on without shared state or sequential dependencies

 77%Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This is a solid, actionable skill that clearly explains when and how to dispatch parallel agents.
-The workflow is well-sequenced with good verification steps, and the agent prompt structure section provides excellent concrete guidance.
-The main weakness is some redundancy between sections (real example appears twice in different forms) and the content could be more concise by consolidating similar sections.
+This is a strong skill with excellent actionability and workflow clarity.
+The concrete examples, agent prompt templates, and verification steps make it immediately usable.
+The main weakness is some redundancy between sections (real example appears twice with similar content) and the content could be slightly more concise by consolidating related sections.

 Suggestions